CalorieToken/CalorieAppTestnet/docs/CONTRIBUTING.md

 # Contributing to CalorieAppTestnet

+> Legal Notice: By contributing (issues, PRs, discussions) you accept the beta/Testnet risk, absence of warranties, and non-advice clauses defined in `docs/LEGAL_DISCLAIMER.md`.
+Do not submit proprietary or sensitive personal data.

 Thanks for contributing!
 This guide helps you set up a consistent dev environment and workflow.

 ## Quick Start